The 20 Best Harry Potter Experiences in the UK

 You’ll get to wander through the studios without a guide and visit film sets, see props that were used in the movies and learn about special effects.
 There are also interactive activities along the way.

-If you’re visiting London at Christmas, you can experience a Harry Potter Christmas at Hogwarts in the Snow (from 3rd December to 17th January 2021).
-Don’t forget to also check out the London Christmas lights if you’re doing a walking tour.
-It’s a lovely thing to do at Christmas with kids.
+If you’re visiting London at Christmas, you can experience a Harry Potter Christmas at Hogwarts in the Snow (from 13th November to 16th January 2022).
+It is actually based in Hertfordshire and is one of the best things to do at Christmas in Hertfordshire.

 Did you know that there is a Wizarding World of Harry Potter in Florida?
 It’s one of the best things to do in Florida with kids!